Meet the Team

 Sarah graduated from the University of Ulster with a BSc (hons) degree in Sport and Exercise science.
 During her degree she took a special interest in Massage and completed her level 3 in Sports Massage.

-Sarah has a passion for caring for people and helping people become pain free.
 In her spare time she like to Highland Dance and also teaches it!

 After working in the childcare and education sector both privately and part of the education authority, Ellice made a move into healthcare and administration, working as a personal coordinator for a private health company before joining Active Therapy in 2017 as a receptionist.